 Incomparable Results on Slip & Fall

-The Injury Law Professionals often hire accident reconstruction and safety experts to copiously measure defects on walkways and stair cases and measure ambient lighting.
+Mr. Goldberg often hires accident reconstruction and safety experts to copiously measure defects on walkways and stair cases and measure ambient lighting.
 Those measurements are compared to applicable building codes and standards to determine if the area is unsafe.
 These experts can also measure the coefficient of friction to determine how slippery a walking is and how the mechanics of an accident occurred.
 Often, our case is ready and established even before the insurer opens up a file.

-Insurance policies that potentially cover premises liability situations have unique nuances that can be exploited---if your lawyer knows and understands those nuances.
-There can be tremendous differences between a typical Homeowner's Policy and a Commercial General Liability Policy concerning who qualifies as an insured, whether "no-fault" medical payments are available, and regarding the limits of coverage available.
-The Injury Law Professionals know and understand these insurance policies and may be able to maximize recovery for clients.
+Insurance policies that potentially cover premises liability situations have unique nuances that can be exploited—if your lawyer knows and understands those nuances.
+There can be tremendous differences between a typical Homeowner’s Policy and a Commercial General Liability Policy concerning who qualifies as an insured, whether “no-fault” medical payments are available, and regarding the limits of coverage available.
+Mr. Goldberg knows and understands these insurance policies and may be able to maximize recovery for his clients.

 The insurers often force slip and fall and trip and fall cases into litigation to take advantage of attorneys who have not clearly obtained evidence of a dangerous condition.
 Some of our clients’ largest settlements have come during litigation after insurance defense counsel realize that we have all the necessary facts, measurements and evidence to establish liability in court.

 Time and time again, this “professional approach” has yielded remarkable results on premises liability cases for our clients.